Rankings Links & Information

 Methodology: This site offers an explanation of its rankings in a page entitled About the Ranking.

-This comprehensive site offers an assessment of over 250 German universities.
+This comprehensive site offers an assessment of German universities.
 Rather than offering numerical rankings, schools are given a score of top, middle, and bottom for academic subject areas.
 Each university is examined and compared using five broad criteria: professor recommendation, student opinion, equipment, research, and duration of study.
 In addition, the site contains detailed descriptions of each university ranked as well as the opportunity to customize the rankings to fit personal criteria and needs.
+You will need to register to view the rankings, but registration is free.

 Methodology: The site offers an explanation of its methodology at the About the RAE 2008 page